firesharkstudios/butterfly-server/docs/README.md

 Butterfly Client is a javascript library that allows...

-- Maintaining a connection to your server to receive subscription results
+- Maintaining a connection to your server to receive subscription messages
-- Mapping DataEventTransactions received on a subscription to local javascript arrays
+- Mapping subscription messages received to synchronize local javascript arrays with the server

 The easiest way to install Butterfly Client is with npm...